Indiana Vassilev

-Indiana Denchev Vassilev (Индиана Денчев Василев; born February 16, 2001) is an American professional soccer player who plays as a midfielder for Major League Soccer club Philadelphia Union and the United States national team.
+Indiana Denchev Vassilev (Индиана Денчев Василев; born February 16, 2001) is an American professional soccer player who plays as a midfielder for the Philadelphia Union of Major League Soccer and the United States national team.

 Vassilev is a product of Aston Villa who signed him from the IMG Academy in Florida.
-Vassilev has represented the United States internationally at a number of youth levels and made his senior debut in January 2025.
+He has represented the United States internationally at a number of youth levels and made his senior debut in January 2025.

 Youth career

 Vassilev started his career with Savannah United in Savannah, Georgia from 2005 to 2012.
-He later joined South Georgia Tormenta FC Academy (then called Tormenta United) from 2013 - 2015 before switching to IMG Academy in Florida.
+He later joined South Georgia Tormenta FC Academy (then called Tormenta United) from 2013 – 2015 before switching to IMG Academy in Florida.
 His coach at the IMG Academy, Kevin Hartman, described him as having great leadership qualities and all the attributes he thought were required for him to play at the top level.

 Club career

 Aston Villa

 He was first scouted by Aston Villa in November 2016 and then again while representing the United States at the 2017 U17 World Cup.
 He was finally offered a professional contract in 2018.

 Vassilev started playing for Aston Villa's U23 team in the Premier League 2, scoring 4 goals in his first 6 games of the 2019–20 season.
 He was rewarded with a place in Aston Villa's first team on January 4, 2020, coming off the bench to replace Marvelous Nakamba in an FA Cup tie against Fulham.
 On January 18, 2020, Vassilev made his Premier League debut, coming on as a substitute in the 67th minute in a 1–1 draw away to Brighton & Hove Albion.
-He was cited by ESPN as a Premier League youngster set for a break-through heading into the 2020-2021.